mikestead/swagger-routes/README.md

 }
 ```

+### Request Validation

+Each incoming request which makes it to a handler will be run through request validation middleware.
+This executes [JSON Schema](http://json-schema.org) validation on the request to ensure it meets the Swagger specification you've defined.
+A failure to meet this requirement will cause the request to fail and the handler not to be executed.

-### Route Stack Execution Order
+## Route Stack Execution Order

+1. `custom middleware` If the route defines one or more middleware these will be executed in order.
-1. authorizer middleware: If there are security restrictions on a route then an authorizer will need to verify the request first.
+1. `authorizer middleware` If there are security restrictions on a route then an authorizer for each will need to verify the rights attached to the request.
-2. custom middleware: If the route defines one or more middleware these will be executed in order next.
-3. validation middleware: The incoming request will now be validated against the Swagger spec for the given operation.
+1. `validation middleware` The incoming request will now be validated against the Swagger spec for the given operation.
-4. handler: Assuming all previous steps pass, the handler is now executed.
+1. `handler` Assuming all previous steps pass, the handler is now executed.

 ### Operation Object